-Speaker of Georgia House demands investigation into Fulton County election irregularities
+Speaker of Georgia House Demands Investigation Into Fulton County Election Irregularities

 “Given the seriousness of this situation and the possible repercussions for our state and nation, it is time we have an independent investigation — once and for all — of the way in which Fulton County conducted, counted and audited the November 2020 Presidential Election,” he wrote in his letter.
 “To that end, it is my urgent recommendation that your office request that the Georgia Bureau of Investigation conduct its own, independent forensic investigation into the November 2020 Presidential Election in Fulton County.

 “The GBI will follow the evidence wherever it may lead to determine if any irregularities or willful fraud occurred.
 The professionals at the GBI have the expertise and resources necessary to perform such an investigation.
-Furthermore, as sworn law enforcement officers, they have the trust of the public to ensure that the law was followed,” he added.
+Furthermore, as sworn law enforcement officers, they have the trust of the public to ensure that the law was followed.”

 You can read the full letter here.